 There are quite a few Cichorium intybus, commonly known as Chicory or Road Aster, growing in the pasture, and along the highways and back roads.
 If you have ever been driving down the highway or a back road and wondered what the blue flowers were, this is probably what they are.
-It is one of the many members of the Asteraceae Family along with Dandelions.
+I don’t have this species growing on my farm, so I took these photos on a friend’s farm nearby.

 Other common names include Blue Daisy, Blue Dandelion, Blue Sailors, Blue Weed, Bunk, Coffeeweed, Cornflower, Hendibeh, Horseweed, Ragged Sailors, Succory, Wild Bachelor’s Buttons, and Wild Endive.